Trip Tips: Nashville, the music lover's paradise

 A "must see" is The Grand Ole Opry at 2804 Opryland Drive, even if it may mean a trip to the suburbs.

-With shows on Tuesdays, Fridays and Saturdays, the legendary radio program is a living museum and shrine of country music.
+With shows on Tuesdays, Fridays and Saturdays, the legendary radio programme is a living museum and shrine of country music.
 It is sure to please all ages.

 The Grand Ole Opry runs at its new home for most of the year but returns to its old stomping ground at Ryman Auditorium during the winter. (www.opry.com)